dead-claudia/thallium/docs/reporter-api.md

     2. Events for each child test
     3. `end` to end the stream

+- Preceding hooks failing:

+    1. `hook` with the relevant hook info.

 - Test passing and with children:

     1. `enter` to denote start of children